-Foundations of software-systems theory, game theory, and formal methods (Chatterjee, Henzinger), distributed algorithms and systems (Alistarh, Monika Henzinger), machine learning, discrete optimization, and computer vision (Kolmogorov, Lampert), data science and information theory (Mondelli), computational geometry and topology (Edelsbrunner, Wagner), cryptography (Pietrzak), security of decentralized systems (Kokoris-Kogias), computer graphics and physics simulation (Wojtan), and computational fabrication and optimization (Bickel) are some of the research strengths of our faculty.
+Foundations of software-systems theory, game theory, and formal methods (Chatterjee, Henzinger), distributed algorithms and systems (Alistarh, Monika Henzinger), machine learning, discrete optimization, and computer vision (Kolmogorov, Lampert), causal learning and artificial intelligence (Locatello), data science and information theory (Mondelli), computational geometry and topology (Edelsbrunner, Wagner), cryptography (Pietrzak), security of decentralized systems (Kokoris-Kogias), computer graphics and physics simulation (Wojtan), and computational fabrication and optimization (Bickel) are some of the research strengths of our faculty.

 COMPLETE COMPUTER SCIENCE RESEARCH GROUP DETAILS ON ISTA’S MAIN SITE:

 - Computer Graphics and Digital Fabrication

 - Algorithms, Computational Geometry and Computational Topology